sdiehl/wiwinwlh/tutorial.md

 ===========

-GHC Haskell has an extremely advanced parallel runtime that embraces several different models of concurrency to adapt to adapt to needs for different domains.
+GHC Haskell has an extremely advanced parallel runtime that embraces several different models of concurrency to adapt to needs for different domains.
 Unlike other languages Haskell does not have any Global Interpreter Lock or equivalent.
 Haskell code can be executed in a multi-threaded context and have shared mutable state and communication channels between threads.